 6. Manage Stress

-Reducing stress and anxiety are essential skills to learn for increasing your lifespan.
+Reducing stress and anxiety are essential skills to learn for living longer.

-Everyone experiences stress in one way or another.
-People experience different types of stress and anxiety, and in varying amounts.
+Everyone has stress.
+People feel different types of stress and anxiety in different amounts.

-You might like to check out these tips for managing stress.
+You may want to check out these tips for managing stress.

 7. Sleep Well

-It’s also important to go to sleep and wake up at the same time each day.
-I realize this is a challenge for those with small children, or a job where you’re constantly changing the hours you work.
+It’s also essential to go to sleep and wake up at the same time each day.
+This can be challenging if you have small children or work irregular hours.
 But, it’s a good idea to keep your sleeping schedule as regular as possible.

-The recommendation is to get between 7 and 8 hours of sleep per night.
-Sleeping much more or less can shorten your life expectancy (19).
+It’s recommended for adults to get between 7 and 8 hours of sleep per night.
+Sleeping much more or less can shorten your life expectancy.
+(19)

-Please keep in mind that we all go through seasons of life that we get more or less sleep than others.
+Keep in mind that we all go through seasons of life when we get more or less sleep.
 Many times this cannot be helped.
-So try not to stress if you’re in one of those times now.
+Try not to stress if you’re in one of those times now.

 8. Eat Nuts

-Eating nuts has to have a therapeutic effect on inflammation, heart disease, some cancers and diabetes (21).
+Also, eating nuts has a therapeutic effect on inflammation, heart disease, some cancers, and diabetes.
+(21)

-Here are some healthy nut recipes you might like to try.
+Here are some healthy nut recipes you may want to try.

 9. Eat Your Fruits And Veggies

-Filling your diet with lots of plant foods is a healthy choice for many reasons.
+Filling your diet with many plant foods is a healthy choice.

-There are many ways to get your fill of fruits and veggies each day:
+There are many ways to get your fill of fruits and veggies daily.